sdpa-python/sdpa-python.github.io/index.md

 ---

-SDPA for Python (`sdpa-python`) is a Python 3 wrapper for SDPA (SemiDefinite Programming Algorithm).
+SDPA for Python is a Python 3 wrapper for SDPA (SemiDefinite Programming Algorithm).
 SDPA is a software package for solving general SDPs based on primal-dual interior-point methods with the HRVW/KSH/M search direction [1].

 This package is a fork of SDPAP, the Python interface for SDPA provided at the [official SDPA website](http://sdpa.sourceforge.net/download.html).
 This repository aims to provide Python 3 support for both SDPA and [SDPA Multiprecision](https://github.com/sdpa-python/sdpa-multiprecision) (fork of SDPA-GMP [4]).